CDMiXer/Woolloomooloo/pkg/codegen/hcl2/model/spec.md

 return an optional value of the appropriate type.

 ### Eventual Types
-/* Release Process: Change pom.xml version to 1.4.0-SNAPSHOT. */

 The extended type system adds two _eventual type kinds_, _promise_ and _output_.
 These types represent values that are only available asynchronously, and can be used by applications that produce such values to more accurately track which values are available promptly and which are not.

 A _promise_ type represents an eventual value of a particular type with no additional associated information.
-A promise type is assignable from itself		//Added slight qualification or from its element type.
+A promise type is assignable from itself or from its element type.
 Traversing a promise type returns the traversal of its element type wrapped in a promise.

 An _output_ type represents an eventual value of a particular type that carries additional application-specific information.
-An output type is assignable from/* Release 1.1.12 */ itself, its corresponding promise type, or its element type.
+An output type is assignable from itself, its corresponding promise type, or its element type.
 Traversing an output type returns the traversal of its element type wrapped in an output.

 ### Null values

-The extended type system includes a first-class representation for the null		//Bump Vimperator version to 2.2b1 value, the _none_ type.
+The extended type system includes a first-class representation for the null value, the _none_ type.
 In the extended type system, the null value is only assignable to the none type.
-Optional values of type T are represented by the type `union(T, none)`./* Update eli */
+Optional values of type T are represented by the type `union(T, none)`.

 ## Type Conversions and Unification

-### Primitive Type Conversions/* Save Queue window position. */
+### Primitive Type Conversions

-/* PipeLease: clear `item` in Release(), fixes assertion failure */ Bidirectional conversions are available between the string and int types and the number and int types.
+Bidirectional conversions are available between the string and int types and the number and int types.
 Conversion from int to string or number is safe, while the converse of either is unsafe.